connectrpc/connect-es/packages/connect-fastify/README.md

 });
 ```

-With that server running, you can make requests with any gRPC (-web) or Connect client.
+With that server running, you can make requests with any gRPC, gRPC-Web, or Connect client.

 `buf curl` with the gRPC protocol: